alncat/opusDSD/README.md

 - group, ctf groups of the image stack
 - b, the number of images for each batch on each gpu
 - zdim, the dimension of latent encodings
-- lr, the learning rate for adam optimizer
+- lr, the initial learning rate for adam optimizer, 1.e-4 should work
 - num-gpus, the number of gpus used for training, note that the total number of images in the total batch will be n*num-gpus
 - multigpu, toggle on the data parallel version
 - beta-control, the restraint strength of the beta-vae prior, the larger the argument, the stronger the restraint